-Respondent admits that the Illinois EPA issued CAAPP permit number 96020099 to its contents and denies any allegations contained in Paragraph 8 of the Complaint that are inconsistent therewith.
+Respondent admits that the Illinois EPA issued CAAPP permit number 96020099 to Respondent as a major source.
+Respondent states that the CAAPP permit speaks for itself as to its contents and denies any allegations contained in Paragraph 8 of the Complaint that are inconsistent therewith.